ketkeearyamane/deel-writing-test/content/docs/user-guides/strategy-docs/problem-solving-strategy.md

    This will allow documentation issues to be clearly identified, enabling technical writers to quickly make targeted improvements.
 The support will no longer have to entertain the doc related issues and can focus on other high priority issues.

+5. Run through all developer support queries every quarter and detect places where docs can be fixed as preventive measure for new partners.
+Doing so will help the developer support in the longer run.

-5. Implement per page feedback for docs or set up analytics to collect metrics specifically to trace documentation defects.
+6. Implement per page feedback for docs or set up analytics to collect metrics specifically to trace documentation defects.
 Fix issues collected from the metrics.
 Doing this will ensure the documentation is continually improved.

-6. Run a quarterly audit with product/engineering teams to review content, code samples etc. Prepare a list and fix high priority issues for missing/inaccurate/incomplete information.
+7. Run a quarterly audit with product/engineering teams to review content, code samples etc. Prepare a list and fix high priority issues for missing/inaccurate/incomplete information.
 Doing this, the docs can remain updated and consistent with time.

-7. Try to implement docs for no-code or minimal code solution.
+8. Try to implement docs for no-code or minimal code solution.
 By doing so, partners can get onboarded with minimal set up and effort.